 The type of treatment depends on age of the patient:

-Age 0-6 months
+Age 0-4 to 6 months

 The baby undergoes Ultrasound examination once in 3 weeks to determine progress.
 Once the Ultrasound shows stable hip with resolution of dysplasia, the harness is removed.
 This typically takes 2-3 months.